 What Is a Small Caravan?

 For example, if you’re pulling a large caravan down a narrow road, you might not have enough room to turn around and find yourself trying to reverse out.
-This is simpler in a small caravan because your turning circle will be considerably smaller.
+This is simpler in a mini caravan because your turning circle will be considerably smaller.

 Since it also has less weight and smaller dimensions, a small caravan has less drag.
 This means that it will be less prone to shaking at high speeds.
 Small caravans are also less prone to wind buffeting from passing cars and trucks, giving you more control and a safer driving experience.